publiccodenet/CraftSpace/README-GITHUB.md

 ### Manual Trigger

+1. First, rename the workflow by removing the `.disabled` suffix
-1. Go to "Actions" tab in the GitHub repository
+2. Go to "Actions" tab in the GitHub repository
-2. Select the workflow you want to run
+3. Select the workflow you want to run
-3. Click "Run workflow"
+4. Click "Run workflow"
-4. Set "enable" to "true"
+5. Set "enable" to "true"
-5. Click "Run workflow" button
+6. Click "Run workflow" button

 ### Adding New Components